poli0048/Recon/README.md

 This will create an archive that will be linked into Recon as part of the build process - note that you do not need to "make install" anything.

-Next, use your package manager to ensure that you have the following libraries installed on your system (when available also install the "-dev" version): OpenGL, FreeType, LibCURL, GLEW, and OpenCV (4.x).
-In Debian, you can get the needed dependencies (except currently OpenCV4) by installing the following packages: libglu1-mesa-dev, libglew-dev, freeglut3-dev mesa-common-dev, libfreetype6, libfreetype6-dev, libcurl4, libcurl4-openssl-dev.
+Next, use your package manager to ensure that you have the following libraries installed on your system (when available also install the "-dev" version): OpenGL, FreeType, LibCURL, GLEW, ALSA, and OpenCV (4.x).
+In Debian, you can get the needed dependencies (except currently OpenCV4) by installing the following packages: libglu1-mesa-dev, libglew-dev, freeglut3-dev mesa-common-dev, libfreetype6, libfreetype6-dev, libcurl4, libcurl4-openssl-dev, libasound2-dev.

 If you are using a new enough distribution that OpenCV4 is available in your repos, you can use that (you will need the -dev version of all OpenCV packages).
 Otherwise, you need to build from source as follows.
 Download the latest stable version from Github.
 Then:
  * Open a terminal to the opencv directory